 As you might already know, there are many brands and varieties of dog shampoos to choose from, as one kind does not fit all of them.
 Namely, depending on the length and density of the coat, some dogs might need different formulas to keep it clean and healthy.

-Moreover, if your dog has sensitive skin and is prone to skin irritations, it might need more of a gentle formula to be able to resolve this issue.
+You need to take special care if your dog has sensitive skin (or even a sensitive stomach).
+If it is prone to skin irritations, it might need more of a gentle formula to be able to resolve this issue.
 On top of that, if it contracts parasites, it will need a specialized formula to get rid of them and prevent re-infestation.

 This type of dog shampoo should suit most of the dogs and it comes in a variety of scents and ingredients.